EteimZ/EteimZ.github.io/content/english/about.md

 custom_css: ""
 ---

-I am an autodidact.
-I am passionate about Science (Especially Physics/Mathematics), I love learning new things everyday.
+I am an autodidact who is passionate about Science and Technology.

-I consider myself a Machine learning Practitioner & Hobbyist, I experiment with different Machine Learning algorithms/models/concepts within Jupyter Notebooks, I write Python Scripts for fun and ocassionally dable with Microcontrollers.
+Currently fascinated by Machine learning & its applications, I'm curious by nature and interested in knowing how things work.

+I love working on pet projects, building web apps with JavaScript, scripting with Python, and Reading/writing jupyter notebooks.
+I occasionally dabble with microcontrollers.